esther119/Scheduler-Of-A-Day/README.md

 This is a project that I create in the Algorithms and Data Structure class.
 The motivation of this project is to create a scheduler using a heap structure.
 In this project, I insert a list of tasks I need to complete a day, with duration, dependencies of tasks, and happiness scores.
 The scheduler is able to
-  - consider a task when its task is fixed: class time
+1. consider a task when its task is fixed: class time
-  - allow multi-tasking: be in class while texting friends
+2. allow multi-tasking: be in class while texting friends
-  - put tasks in order given the dependencies: brush my teeth before going to bed
+3. put tasks in order given the dependencies: brush my teeth before going to bed
-  - make priorities based on happiness score: do the task I don't like the most
+4. make priorities based on happiness score: do the task I don't like the most

+The output of the scheduler is a schedule with a specific time point of a day.

 - Time: Spring 2021
 - Duration: 2 weeks